 Require less operator interaction and maintenance,

-Provide a complete high-resolution data archive to users,
+Provide a complete high-resolution data set to users,

-Provide consistent and accurate measurement of surface weather parameters at the point of balloon release using the Radiosonde Surface Observing Instrumentation System (RSOIS).
+Provide consistent and accurate measurement of surface weather parameters at the point of balloon release.

 Increase amount of data provided to users (at 1 second resolution or about every 5 meters through the atmosphere).

-The radiosonde is prepared for flight in the weather office where the Workstation is located, and released at the inflation shelter.
-As the radiosonde transmita data, the TRS tracks the signal and sends it to the Signal Processing System (SPS), which is furnished by the radiosonde vendors.
-The SPS then decodes the transmitted radiosonde telemetry to recover the meteorological data, and compute pressure, temperature, humidity and winds.During the radiosonde flight, the Workstation continuously monitors the course of the flight.
+The RRS radiosonde is prepared for flight in the weather office where the workstation is located, and released at the inflation shelter.
+Once the radiosonde begins to transmit data, the TRS tracks the signal and sends it to the Signal Processing System (SPS), which is furnished by the radiosonde vendors.
+The SPS then decodes the transmitted one-second radiosonde telemetry data and computes raw pressure, temperature, humidity and GPS location (for winds) data.
+From these raw data RRS generates corrected and smoothed data which are used to create the WMO coded messages and archive products.During the radiosonde flight, the Workstation continuously monitors the course of the flight.
 The design of the RRS maximizes data acquisition capabilities whether the radiosonde is at low level elevation angles, or at the zenith relative to the ground receiving antenna.
-The Workstation displays tabular and graphical radiosonde flight data to aid the operator in evaluating the accuracy, completeness, and consistency of the meteorological data.
-The operator may delete or edit data, or choose to perform another flight.
-RRS then generates upper air coded messages for transmission to data users.
+The Workstation displays tabular and graphical radiosonde flight data (raw and processed) to aid the operator in evaluating the accuracy and completeness of the meteorological data.
+The operator can delete poor quality data or choose to perform another flight if the amount of missing or poor quality data is excessive.

-The first software build (Build 1) will provide the standard WMO messages.
-Later builds may include a high resolution (i.e., 1-sec.) real-time data product in the BUFR format.
+The first software builds will provide the standard WMO messages in real-time.
+Later builds will include a real-time, high resolution (i.e., 1-sec.) data product in the BUFR format.

-In addition to the standard archive data set produced today for Micro-ART, a high resolution data archive will also be generated and electronically sent to NCDC.
-The plan is to use the BUFR format to produce this high-resolution data set of the upper air parameters.
-When transmitted to NCDC, it will provide researchers and other users of upper air data a complete summary of the data collected and flags for data inconsistencies.
-Of special interest, will be the high resolution winds calculated from the GPS data.
+In addition to the standard archive data set produced for Micro-ART, a high resolution data archive is generated in BUFR format and electronically sent to NCDC.
+When transmitted to NCDC, it will provide researchers and other users of upper air data a complete summary of all the data collected by the radiosonde.
+Of special interest, will be the high resolution winds and in-flight radiosonde location data..